eslamkhaled560/Sprints-Tasks/5- DevOps Fundmentals/S_BS_01 Understanding Basic Bash Script Syntax/README.md

 # Call each function
 echo ---------------------------------------------------------------------------------------
-echo "Here is some deatils about my environment:" echo current_dir current_user
+echo "Here is some details about my environment:" echo current_dir current_user